odebroqueville/contextSearch/README.md

 - poe (where you can choose amongst different LLMs)
 - andi

- If the AI engine is recognized, then it will automatically be styled as a tag.
-You can then continue typing your prompt completed by 'Enter'.
-The command window should then close and the search results be displayed in a new tab.
-Unless you are using poe, then  an additional step is required: select the LLM you'd like to use and submit the prompt.
+ If the AI chatbot is recognized, then it will automatically be styled as a tag.
+You can then continue typing your AI prompt completed by 'Enter'.
+The AI prompt window should then close and the search results be displayed in a new tab.
+Unless you are using Poe, then an additional step is required: select the LLM you'd like to use and submit the prompt.

 ## How to perform a search in the omnibox